jalaca91/pands-project/README.md

 ___

 ## Data collection
-To obtain the dataset we can go to the following link
+To obtain the dataset we can go to the following link:
 https://archive.ics.uci.edu/ml/datasets/iris
 However, this presents the iris file in txt format in which the data are separated by commas.
 In this format the 5 different characteristics are presented without a header.